ronflima/ronflima/README.md

 Applescript, Lua, and the list keeps growing.

-Along with the non-stoping list of programming languages, also comes a list of frameworks like Flask, Django, Django Rest Framework, Rails, Apple's UIKit and so forth.
+Along with the non-stoping list of programming languages, also comes a list of frameworks like Flask, Django, Django Rest Framework, Rails, Apple's Cocoa and so forth.

 - [LinkedIn Profile](https://www.linkedin.com/in/ronlima/)